Dan J. Harkey

 What is a consumer-purpose and a business-purpose real estate loan?

-Consumer-purpose loans are loans made to natural persons on 1 to 4 residential units of real property, where the loan proceeds are used primarily for consumer purposes, personal, family, and household.
+Consumer-purpose loans are made to natural persons for 1 to 4 residential units of real property, where the loan proceeds are primarily used for consumer purposes, including personal, family, and household needs.
 In contrast, a business-purpose loan uses the proceeds primarily for business purposes, such as investment or operating expenses.
-In simpler terms, a consumer-purpose loan is for personal use, while a business-purpose loan is for business-related activities.
+In simpler terms, a consumer-purpose loan is intended for personal use, whereas a business-purpose loan is designed for business-related activities.

-On the other hand, a business-purpose loan is a loan where the proceeds are used primarily for business purposes.
+On the other hand, a business-purpose loan is a type of loan where the proceeds are primarily used for business purposes.

 Primarily means more significant than 50% of the net proceeds.

-Brokers will consider first- and second-position loans, with loan-to-value ratios generally at 65% or less, ensuring at least 35% protective equity in the event of borrower default.
+Brokers will consider first- and second-position loans, with loan-to-value ratios generally at 65% or less, ensuring a minimum of 35% protective equity in the event of Borrower default.

-Investor yields range between 9% and 11% annually, and interest is paid from the borrower's monthly loan payment.
+Investor yields range from 9% to 11% annually, with interest paid from the Borrower's monthly loan payment.

 This helps you to navigate the world of private money financing.